zhanymkanov/fastapi-best-practices/README.md

 ### 19. SQL-first, Pydantic-second
 - Usually, database handles data processing much faster and cleaner than CPython will ever do.
 - It's preferable to do all the complex joins and simple data manipulations with SQL.
-- Nested objects like JSON aggregation should be done in DB.
-- Pydantic should only serialize data from db with minimum extra normalization.
+- It's preferable to aggregate JSONs in DB for responses with nested objects.
 ```python
 # src.posts.service
 from typing import Mapping